 So what should you do when stopped by the police?
 Here is my advice*:

 - Know your rights.
-You are required to show your driver's license (your foreign one is just fine, more on that here), but not much else.
-Here are some great resources listing your rights: What Are My Rights When Stopped By A Traffic Officer by the AA, and Justice Project South Africa (scroll down a bit for a list of your rights during roadblocks).
-Both of these websites are good resources for motorists.
+You are required to show your driver’s license (your foreign one is just fine, more on that here), but not much else.
+Here is a great resources listing your rights: Justice Project South Africa (scroll down a bit for a list of your rights during roadblocks).

 - To show that you know your rights, it helps to wave around a copy of the South African Road Traffic Act.
 Most foreigners who get stopped in road blocks are accused of not having the proper license or traffic register number or of even more outlandish things, like not carrying a letter of permission from their spouse (yes, I am not kidding you!), and the best way to show you’re not intimidated by any of this is to come prepared.
 Click here to see which document you should print and carry in your car with you.